priscillahartono/stat159fall2016/Project1/paper/paper.md

 text editor, hence, the code I would type in terminal to create a Makefile is:

     nano Makefile

-Inside the text editor, there is a specific format: target: source
+Inside the text editor, there is a specific format:

+target: source

-    commands
+(tab) commands

 To execute, type ‘make.’
 This would compile all the codes are run them as a whole.